I’m afraid it’s not sexy, but it’s happening.

 What products do White Goods & Appliance Insurance cover?

-Obviously it will vary depending on the provider and policy, but typically:
+Obviously it will vary depending on the policy, but typically:

 - Washing Machine